KeesOG/ROT13-Passcode-Transformer/README.md

 # ROT13 Passcode Transformer

 ## Description
 The ROT13 Passcode Transformer is a C++ program that reads a ROT13 encoded passcode, transforms it using the ROT13 cipher, and outputs the result.
-It’s ideal for learning basic encryption techniques and C++ string manipulation.
+ROT13 is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the alphabet, effectively encoding and decoding messages.

+## Author
+KeesOG

 ## Features
 - Reads passcode input from the user.